lukasberbuer/rt-vamp-plugin-sdk/README.md

 ## Why another SDK?

-The [official SDK](https://github.com/c4dm/vamp-plugin-sdk) offers a convenient [C++ plugin API](https://code.soundsoftware.ac.uk/projects/vamp-plugin-sdk/embedded/classVamp_1_1Plugin.html).
+The [official SDK](https://github.com/c4dm/vamp-plugin-sdk) offers a convenient [C++ plugin interface](https://code.soundsoftware.ac.uk/projects/vamp-plugin-sdk/embedded/classVamp_1_1Plugin.html).
 But there are some drawbacks for real-time processing:

-- Huge amount of memory allocations due to the extensive use of C++ containers like vectors and lists **passed by value**.
+- Huge amount of memory allocations due to the use of C++ containers like vectors and lists **passed by value**.

   Let's have a look at the `process` method of the `Vamp::Plugin` class which does the main work: